-Resources:

-Board Policy 09.435 Expulsion Hearing Form
+Resources: Board Policy 09.435 Expulsion Hearing Form

-iscipulie R 5 Code of Conduct Offense Level 1 Level 2 Level 3 Level 4 Unexcused Tardy to class • • Cheating, Plagiarism, Dishonesty • • Defiance of Authority Refusal to comply with school personnel • • Disruptive Behavior Any action which inhibits the learning of others • • • Dress Code • Failure to Complete Assignments • Failure to Comply with Disciplinary Actions • • Falsifying Notes/Forgery / Counterfeiting • • Public Display of Affection • • Destructive Behavior Dangerous conduct which creates a danger to self or others • • Late Arrival to School • • Skipping Class/Skipping School/Leaving School Grounds • Distribution, possession, or sale of any over-the-counter ("OTC") product or non-controlled prescription medication in a manner inconsistent with established procedure. • • •
+Levels of Discipline K-5

+Code of Conduct Offense Level 1 Level 2 Level 3 Level 4

+Unexcused Tardy to class ٠ •

+Cheating, Plagiarism, Dishonesty ٠ •

+Defiance of Authority Refusal to comply with school personnel • •

+Disruptive Behavior Any action which inhibits the learning of others ٠ • •

+Dress Code ٠

+Failure to Complete Assignments ٠

+Failure to Comply with Disciplinary Actions ٠ •

+Falsifying Notes/Forgery ٠ •

+Public Display of Affection ٠ •

+Destructive Behavior Dangerous conduct which creates a danger to self or others • •

+Late Arrival to School ٠ •

+Skipping Class/Skipping School/Leaving School Grounds •

+Distribution, possession, or sale of any over-the-counter ("OTC") product or non-controlled prescription medication in a manner inconsistent with established procedure. ٠ • •

-Levels of Discipli Levels of Discipline K-5 Code of Conduct Offense Level 1 Level 2 Level 3 Level 4 Truancy • Bus Disturbance Includes behavior on bus and at bus stop • • 2 Unauthorized Use of a Communication Device/Inappropriate Computer Use/Violation of AUP • • • Inappropriate Materials • • Inappropriate Behavior/Elementary Student Any action which could induce fear or jeopardize the safety of others • • Profanity/Vulgarity • · , Stealing • • Willful Misconduct (Fighting) Willingly engaging in physical contact to inflict harm • • Verbal Abuse • • • Threatening Another Student • • • Use and/ or Possession of Smoking/Chewing/Smoking Paraphernalia/Tobacco This includes vaping and juling. • • Beyond Control of School Chronic non-compliant behavior which results in filing charges with the Court Designated Workers Office • Bullying (1st Time Offense) • • Burglary/Larceny/Theft/Robbery/Stolen Property The severity of the offense, prior history, and level of law violation may be used to determine level 3 or 4. • •
+Code of Conduct Offense Level 1 Level 2 Level 3 Lought code of conduct offense Level I Level 2 Level 3 Level 4 Truancy • Bus Disturbance Includes behavior on bus and at bus stop • • Unauthorized Use of a Communication Device/Inappropriate Computer Use/Violation of AUP • • ٠ Inappropriate Materials • • Inappropriate Behavior/Elementary Student Any action which could induce fear or jeopardize the safety of others • ٠ Profanity/Vulgarity • • Stealing • ٠ Willful Misconduct (Fighting) Willingly engaging in physical contact to inflict harm • • Verbal Abuse • • ٠ Threatening Another Student ٠ • ٠ Use and/ or Possession of Smoking/Chewing/Smoking Paraphernalia/Tobacco This includes vaping and juling. ٠ • Bullying/Hazing (1st Time Offense) • • Burglary/Larceny/Theft/Robbery/Stolen Property The severity of the offense, prior history, and level of law violation may be used to determine level 3 or 4.
+Possible level 4 example: Burglary involving a weapon.
+Burglary involving significant expense ٠ •

-Code of Conduct Offense Level 1 Level 2 Level 3 Level 4 Fraud • Gangs/Gang Related/Gang like activity The severity of the offense, prior history, and law violation may be used to determine level 3 or 4. • • Harassment This is always a law violation.
+Code of Conduct Offense Level Level 2 Level 3 Level 4 1 Leverz Levers Level Fraud • • Gangs/Gang Related/Gang like activity The severity of the offense, prior history, and law violation may be used to determine level 3 or 4.
+Possible level 4 example: Pattern of documented gang activity • • Harassment This is always a law violation.
 If the action does not meet the law definition, a different offense should be used.
-The severity of the offense and prior history may be used to determine level 3 or 4. • • Libel/Slander to an Employee Any statement or portrayal on the internet, social media, or any other communication which falsely disparages the professional competence or reputation of school staff.
-The severity of the offense and prior history may be used to determine level 3 or 4. • • Severe Willful Misconduct (Fighting) No regard for directives during the physical altercation. • Marketing/Buying and/or Selling Items Sexual Misconduct Non-consensual either by force or age-includes sexting The severity of the offense, prior history, and law violation may be used to determine level 3 or 4. • • Violation of Security Procedures • Vandalism (Criminal Mischief) The severity of the offense, prior history, and law violation may be used to determine level 3 or 4. • • Weapon or Other Dangerous Instrument/Look-a-Like Weapon The severity of the offense, prior history, and law violation may be used to determine level 3 or 4. • • Drug/Alcohol Possession 1st Offense: 10 day suspension but waived to 5 days if family decides to accept referral for a substance abuse assessment from an accepted provider and accepts the recommendation of the assessment.
-The assessment must be from a provider approved by the school district.
-2nd Offense: Immediate 10 day suspension and recommendation for administrative hearing which may result in expulsion. • •
+The severity of the offense and prior history may be used to determine level 3 or 4.
+Possible level 4 example: Displaying of pornographic images 3. • Libel/Slander to an Employee Any statement or portrayal on the internet, social media, or any other communication which falsely disparages the professional competence or reputation of school staff.
+The severity of the offense and prior history may be used to determine level 3 or 4.
+Possible level 4 example: Pattern of documented incidents of the offense • • Severe Willful Misconduct (Fighting) No regard for directives during the physical altercation. • Marketing/Buying and/or Selling Items • Sexual Misconduct Non-consensual either by force or age-includes sexting The severity of the offense, prior history, and law violation may be used to determine level 3 or 4.
+Possible level 4 example: Non consensual touching of student genitalia.
+Sharing inappropriate pictures of a student with multiple students • • Violation of Security Procedures • ٠ • Vandalism (Criminal Mischief) The severity of the offense, prior history, and law violation may be used to determine level 3 or 4.
+Possible level 4 example: Retaliating against a teacher after a poor grade is received by slashing a teacher's tire × • • Weapon or Other Dangerous Instrument/Look-a-Like Weapon The severity of the offense, prior history, and law violation may be used to determine level 3 or 4.
+Possible level 4 example: Using a look alike gun to intimidate or harm.
+Use of defensive repellents e.g. 'pepper spray''' to harm another student •